 The soil is the same in each plot.
 It is two-thirds sediment from a construction site in Jamaica, Queens, provided to us by the Office of Environmental Remediation's Clean Soil Bank.
 This sediment was excavated in 2018 and was originally formed over 20,000 years ago when a glacier covered most of New York City.
 The sediment is mostly sand – not a great growing medium – and contains very little life or organic material since it has been buried deep in the ground.
 We have combined this sediment with compost made by NYC’s Department of Sanitation, making a human engineered soil or constructed Technosol.
 We are turning what is often considered a waste (construction debris and food waste) into a resource (garden soil).

 In some of the beds we have electronics housed in clear plastic boxes.
 These boxes contain microcomputers that use sensors to continuously monitor soil moisture and temperature.
-We are measuring other soil properties in a lab like microbial biomass and composition (the number and kind of microbes), nitrogen cycling and respiration.
+We are measuring other soil properties in the lab at ASRC like microbial biomass and composition (the number and kind of microbes), nitrogen cycling and respiration.
 Through observation in the field we are recording factors like rate of plant growth, root lengths, plant weight and soil horizons.
 We are also developing a kit that correlates with our lab testing so that anyone inexpensively and easily can track soil changes over time and build their own Carbon Sponge.

 Carbon Sponge plots are publicly accessible at NYSCI and Pioneer Works during their regular open hours.
 We will be releasing our data on this site overtime and with an eye towards developing a “how to” field guide.
 We are conducting Carbon Sponge analysis at three New York City locations (and more to come!).
 The three locations currently are: the New York Hall of Science (Queens), the Jacob Riis Settlement House at NYCHA Ravenswood (Queens) and La Casita Verde (Brooklyn).